jaredly/jnew/test/posts/we-can-do-better-than-semver.md

 I dunno, I want to have nice things?
 And a whole-system package manager can only be as smart as the dumbest language.
 I want smarter languages.

+> These ideas aren't new

+You're right!
+I've seen similar things in various comments sections, but I have yet to see a language actually implement them.

 > [Packages should be hand-curated, not managed by soulless machines](https://odin-lang.org/docs/faq/#how-do-i-manage-my-code-without-a-package-manager)

 I believe that the main critiques of package management are attributable to (1) having a language that is oblivious to the notion of a package, and (2) critiques of human-curated semver, which is precisely what I'm hoping to supplant.
 There's also (3), "trust no one, the world will betray you", and that's a social problem that it seems the Elm community is doing a good job of combatting.